swcarpentry/good-enough-practices-in-scientific-computing/index.md

 7. Commenting/uncommenting are not routinely used to control program behavior
     *   Use if/else to control behavior
     *   Use configuration files or command-line arguments for parameters
+8. And a simple example or test data set to run to tell if it's working at all and whether it gives a known correct output for a simple known input
+    *   A system/integration test that checks that the entire program at once for a case similar to the real analysis
-8. Submit code to a reputable DOI-issuing repository upon submission of paper, just like data
+9. Submit code to a reputable DOI-issuing repository upon submission of paper, just like data

 ### Discussion